Paris remains on flood alert as Seine rises

 The river overflowed in some places this week when water levels reached just over 5 meters (nearly 17 feet).

-There were fears the water could peak at 6.2 meters Saturday, but the French meteorological service Meteo France said it was unlikely after the rain stopped Friday.
+There were fears the water could peak at 6.2 meters (more than 20 feet) Saturday, but the French meteorological service Meteo France said it was unlikely after the rain stopped Friday.

-The Seine is now forecast to reach 5.95 meters at its highest, Paris police said, which will happen overnight from Sunday into Monday.
-That's lower than the last serious flooding in June 2016 when water levels reached 6.1 meters and riverside museums were forced to move artwork from their basements.
+The Seine is now forecast to reach 5.95 meters (nearly 20 feet) at its highest, Paris police said, which will happen overnight from Sunday into Monday.
+That's lower than the last serious flooding in June 2016 when water levels reached 6.1 meters (about 20 feet) and riverside museums were forced to move artwork from their basements.

-Water levels by the central Austerlitz Bridge had reached 5.7 meters Saturday morning, according to the official Vigicrues flood agency website.
+Water levels by the central Austerlitz Bridge had reached 5.72 meters (nearly 19 feet) by midday Saturday, according to the official Vigicrues flood agency website.

 Flooding has disrupted some metro and train services in the city, and some walkways and roads near the river are closed.
+City authorities have warned of a flood risk to basement levels of properties on streets bordering the Seine.

 Aerial footage filmed by a Paris police drone and posted on Twitter shows the extent of the flooding.